luevano/luevano.xyz/src/blog/g/flappybird_godot_devlog_1.md

 onready var score_sound: AudioStreamPlayer = $ScoreSound
 ```

-It's important to get the actual "player speed", as we're using a scale to make the game look bigger (remember, pixel art), to do so we need a reference to the "game_scale" we setup at the beginning and compute the `player_speed`:
+It's important to get the actual "player speed", as we're using a scale to make the game look bigger (remember, pixel art), to do so we need a reference to the `game_scale` we setup at the beginning and compute the `player_speed`:

 ```gdscript
 var _game_scale: float = ProjectSettings.get_setting("application/config/game_scale")